Key information for patients about the Covid-19 vaccine

 The Covid-19 vaccine clinic at St George’s is located on the ground floor of Atkinson Morley wing, in the Cardiac outpatients department.

 The vaccine will be offered more widely, and at other locations, as soon as possible.
 The order in which people will be offered the vaccine is based on advice from the Joint Committee on Vaccination and Immunisation (JCVI).

-Meanwhile, we must all continue to adhere to the local tier restriction rules and remember hands, face, space – please visit the Gov.uk website for more information on the national guidelines.
+Meanwhile, we must all continue to adhere to the Covid-19 restrictions and remember hands, face, space – please visit the Gov.uk website for more information on the national guidelines.

 Find out more about the Covid-19 vaccination programme on the NHS England website.